Redhawk18/Bongo-Bot/README.md

 # Bongo Bot
-## Purpose
-A discord bot that can play music among other features

 ## Setup
 * first create a `.env` file with only the text `DISCORD_TOKEN=` and put the bot token afterward